Carsten134/additional-material/README.md

 # Additional material for bachelor-thesis
 This Repository contains all the additional R-Code and data, that was used for a bachelor-thesis about four tests on differences in the location of destributions, specificaly the k-samples problem.
 The Repository offeres the following folders:
 + Application
-    - R-Code about age differences in Germany after fields of proffecions
+    - R-Code about age differences in Germany after fields of professions
     - R-Code about the relationship of Co2-emissions and wealth of a country
 + Data
     - Contains the data for the applications, mentioned above